knewplay/oop-fundamentals/oop_fundamentals.md

 ```

 In this way, encapsulation ensures that we interact with the Monster object through its public methods, maintaining control over how its internal state and behaviors are accessed and modified.

+## Bringing It All Together: A Game Example